denismakogon/denismakogon.github.io/_posts/2022-06-14-introduction-to-project-panama-part-2-simplified-variadic-functions.markdown

 ### Part 1 recap

 The purpose of [Part 1]({{ '/openjdk/panama/2022/05/30/introduction-to-project-panama-part-1.html' | relative_url }})
 was to make an introduction to the Foreign Function and Memory API.
-As a practical task, Part 1 shown you how to implement a downcall to the C _printf_ function using corresponding API classes:
+As a practical task, Part 1 shows you how to implement a downcall to the C _printf_ function using corresponding API classes:
 * **SymbolLookup** -- to lookup a native function memory address.
 * **FunctionDescriptor** -- to declare a Java-based function descriptor containing a return value and argument layouts that correspond to the original signature in C.
 * **Linker** -- to create from a function descriptor and its native function address a (Java) method handle wrapping the native function